embedded-machine-learning/ICCAD-TinyML2023-1st-Place/README.md

 # Training
 ### Environment setup
 Go into the `Training` directory.
-Create an python environment and install the requirements file.
+Create an python environment and install the requirements file. \
-Copy the `tinyml_contest_data_training` folder into the directory.
+Copy the `tinyml_contest_data_training` folder into the directory. \
+Please remember to also get the submodule.

 ### Training
 simply run: